 Compulsions and obsessions are similar, but exhibit themselves in different ways:

-- Compulsions: Compulsions are behavior based.
-They're a "need" to perform an action or activity, often in a very specific way, and as hard as the person tries, they can't stop themselves from performing the behavior.
+- Compulsions: Compulsions are behavior-based.
+They are based on a "need" to perform an action or activity, often in a very specific way, and as hard as the person tries, it is extremely difficult to stop oneself from performing the behavior.

 Obsessive Thought Patterns